 Claiming that “parks are for people,” recreational and tourist industry interests have argued for increased access and more concessions catering to visitors.
 Backing up those interests are the many visitors who expect modern amenities and comforts when they visit park lands.
 Environmentalists argue that intrusive human impact should be limited in order to best preserve the parks.
 Pointing to traffic jams and fast-food restaurants in Yosemite and Yellowstone, they argue that unless human impact is minimized, careless visitors will “love the parks to death.”

 National parks are created in two ways: through an act of Congress or by a presidential proclamation.
 Typically when Congress creates an addition to the National Park system, the area has been studied by NPS representatives who have deemed it to have national significance, suitability, and feasibility.
-The majority of areas considered, however, don't make the grade to become a National Park unit.
-From 1970 through 1990, more than 175 areas were studied for inclusion into the park system.
-Of that amount, only 44 actually made it.
+The majority of areas considered, however, don’t make the grade to become a National Park unit.

 Many park units also find their way into the system as a president’s pet project.
 Under the 1906 Antiquities Act, the president has the authority to designate national monuments on land currently under federal jurisdiction.
 The first president to make use of this was Theodore Roosevelt who, shortly after the Act was passed, declared Devil’s Tower in Wyoming a national monument.

 Over the years, nearly 100 NPS units were added by this method.
 Many of these units have since been designed by Congress as national parks or national historical parks, or have been otherwise fully incorporated into the system.
-The latest units to be changed from presidential proclamation monuments to national park status were Death Valley and Joshua Tree, both in California.
-The redesignation became effective in 1994.

 National Park Service Employment Information